Situations Where Aadhaar Verification is Not Required

 • Utility bills (like electricity or water bills, for address proof)

-These documents are generally considered valid proofs of identity and address, and you should always be given the option to use them instead of Aadhaar where it is not mandatory.
+These documents are generally considered valid proofs of identity and address, and you should always be given the option to use them instead of Aadhaar in situations where Aadhaar is not mandatory.

 Verifying Your Identity Without Going Online